 In their report “I&O Leaders Must Plan For Hybrid Cloud Orchestration”, Gartner analysts also warn that many Infrastructure and operations teams will not achieve cost and operational efficiencies due to the deployment of isolated, not well-coordinated resources.

-With all of this in mind, Central IT organizations need to support multiple business units/departments/teams using different cloud platforms, as well as maintain existing data centers.
+With all of this in mind, Enterprise IT organizations need to support multiple business units/departments/teams using different cloud platforms, as well as maintain existing data centers.
 These workloads must be coordinated to ensure adherence to budgets and security standards, while still trying to make end-users as productive as possible.

 Another major piece of this puzzle is the issues of migration.
 While many enterprises are adopting an “all-in” approach to cloud, most strategies are still, to a certain degree, hybrid.
 When planning the move from the data center to the cloud, IT often has to consider the actual benefit to the applications.
 Is the goal to only diminish our data center estate, or do we wish to leverage some cloud-benefit with our existing applications?